mohan-246/Portfolio/README.md

 - **Customizable Text:** Easily update and personalize text content on the website.

-- **Image URL Editing:** Change image URLs to display your photography portfolio.
+- **Image URL Editing:** Change image URLs to display in your portfolio.

 - **Responsive Design:** Ensures a seamless viewing experience on various devices.

 ## Getting Started

-Follow these steps to set up and customize your Photographer Portfolio:
+Follow these steps to set up and customize your Developer Portfolio:

 ### Prerequisites